What is Superscript?

 - Do you need cover for yourself, your staff or your shareholders?

 - Do you deal with members of the public?

 - Do you own or lease vehicles (including vans)?

 - Do you have dedicated business premises?
 Do you own or rent these?

 - How much equipment and tools do you have and how expensive are they?

 How much does business cover from Superscript cost?

 The cost of insurance is an individual thing and will vary depending on your circumstances.
-However, according to the Superscript website, its Essential covers start from £5.13 per month, its Professional covers star from £7.58 per month, and its Management covers start from £6.90 per month.
+However, according to the Superscript website, its Essential covers start from £5.13 per month, its Professional covers start from £7.58 per month and its Management covers start from £6.90 per month.